classroomtechtools/ContextManager/README.md

   ✔ declarative › param is sent to head, body, and tail ✔ declarative › create() with callbacks

-  ✔ errorHandling › default error handler does not swallow error ✔ errorHandling › default error handler does not swallow error in head ✔ errorHandling › error handler swallows error by returning null ✔ errorHandling › if error occurs in head, body, or tail and is swallowed, the error obj is returned ✔ errorHandling › if error occurs in tail but body returned something, it can be found in returned error as result property
+  ✔ errorHandling › default error handler does not mute error ✔ errorHandling › default error handler does not mute error in head ✔ errorHandling › error handler mutes error by returning null ✔ errorHandling › if error occurs in head, body, or tail and is muted, the error obj is returned ✔ errorHandling › if error occurs in tail but body returned something, it can be found in returned error as result property

   ✔ failures › usingWaitLock throws error on incorrect guard value